jiayiliujiayi/masterthesis/readme.md

-This is Jiayi Liu's thesis for master degree dissertation at School of Medicine, Shanghai Jiaotong Univertity.
+This is Jiayi Liu's thesis for the master degree dissertation at School of Medicine, Shanghai Jiaotong Univertity.